ShrimpingIt/website_text/src/content/project/blink/build.md

 ![16MHz Crystal][step05]

 A silver box with rounded ends, and two wires, marked 16.000.
+Both the legs are the same - you can't wire it backwards.

 A computer is a bit like clockwork.
 The first ever digital computer was built using clock-making techniques, with cogs representing numbers!
 This quartz crystal acts like the clock's pendulum, causing the mechanism to tick along.